SBU-BMI/quip_distro/README.md

 After the containers are started, you may access the QuIP web applications using a browser at http://\<hostname\>.
 Here, hostname is the name or IP address of the host machine where the containers are installed and running.

-# Additional information

-You may download a VM containing all of the docker images and web applications from the following [link](https://drive.google.com/file/d/0B1w9_31CAt25c3E5RVhfQXVGTUE/view?usp=sharing).
-The userid is quip; the password is quipbmi2017 .

-This [video](https://www.youtube.com/watch?v=dK4c6ti1Dvc) shows the use of the QuIP system.

-An instance of QuIP is accessible [here](http://quip1.bmi.stonybrook.edu).
-The image analysis functionality is disabled in this instance.
-This instance is backed by a database of about 1.9 Billion segmented objects and their features (17 features per segmented nuclues; a total of 32 Billion features) generated from about 3,000 TCGA whole slide tissue images.